Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Degeneration to chains of twice-marked curves

 \subsection{Adapted bases}

-To prove Proposition \ref{prop:nuRestriction}, we make use of a special type of basis for finite-dimensional subspaces of sections of line bundles on $\cC^\ast$.
+Proposition \ref{prop:nuRestriction} is plausible enough, but it requires a bit of algebra to prove.
+Namely, we make use of a special type of basis for finite-dimensional subspaces of sections of line bundles on $\cC^\ast$.
 These bases play the role of the ``compatible bases'' used in \cite[Lemma 1.2]{ehgp}.

 \begin{defn} In Situation \ref{sit:chain}, let $\cL$ be a line bundle on $\cC$, and suppose $n \in [0,\ell+1]$.
 Let $S \subseteq H^0(\cC, \cL)$, and let $V = \operatorname{span} S$.
 The set $S$ is called \emph{adapted to $A_n$} if it is linearly independent (over $K$), and for all $a \in \ZZ$, the set $\{ c \sigma:\ c \in K,\ \sigma \in S,\ \nu_n(c \sigma) \geq a \}$ generates the $R$-module $V_a = \{v \in V:\ \nu_n(v) \geq a\}$. \end{defn}